The Boss (2016 film): Production

 Initially announced as Michelle Darnell, the film is based on a character McCarthy created for the comedy troupe Groundlings.
 Universal was at first unable to decide on the gender of the film's antagonist.
 Before Peter Dinklage was finally cast, the studio also considered Oprah Winfrey, Jon Hamm and Sandra Bullock as possibilities.
 Kathy Bates plays Ida Marquette, Darnell's mentor, and Kristen Bell plays Claire, Darnell's former personal assistant.

 Filming

 Set in Chicago, the movie began filming in Chicago on March 12, 2015.
 In addition to filming in Chicago, the movie was also filmed throughout various locations in the Atlanta, Georgia area, including Agnes Scott College, Crescent Avenue in Midtown, Glenwood Park, and the Buckhead Loop area.

 Release

 The first official full-length trailer was released on November 19, 2015.

 The film was released on April 8, 2016.

+Home media

+The film was released on Digital HD on July 12, 2016.
+The unrated Blu-ray and DVD version was released on July 26, 2016.

 Box office

 The Boss grossed $63.3 million in the United States and Canada, plus $15.5 million in other territories, for a worldwide total of $78.8 million against a budget of $29 million.

 In the United States and Canada, pre-release tracking suggested the film would gross $20–24 million from 3,480 theaters in its opening weekend, besting fellow newcomers Hardcore Henry ($7–10 million projection) and Demolition ($2–3 million projection).
 The film grossed $985,000 from its early Thursday screenings and $8.1 million on its first day.
 It went on to gross $23.6 million in its opening weekend, finishing first at the box office.